VR-Arta/data-playground/README.md

-# Data Playground\n\nThis project contains SQL and Python scripts for data processing.
+This project contains SQL and Python scripts for working with databases, API data extraction, and ETL pipelines.